melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

 * Any Home Assistant downtime will not have logging of power or prices
 * The clock on your HA computer may not be in sync with Amber's clock, so the 30 minute period may be shifted slightly

-For example, my inverter typically reports exported power about 3.5% lower than what is received by Amber.
-In the `inverter_import_power` and `inverter_export_power` template sensors there is a `correctionFactor` variable which helps to compensate for this - I have it set to 1.035.
+For example, my inverter typically reports imported and exported power about 2% lower than what is received by Amber.
+In the `inverter_import_power` and `inverter_export_power` template sensors there is a `correctionFactor` variable which helps to compensate for this - I have it set to 1.02.

 _Sensor Flow_
 need a new diagram

 The YAML is provided as a package.
-It can be implemented by adding the following to `configuration.yaml`:
+It can be implemented as [described in the Home Assistant docummentation](https://www.home-assistant.io/docs/configuration/packages/).
+For example, add the following to `configuration.yaml`:
 ```
 # Use packages in /package folder
 homeassistant:
   packages: !include_dir_named package
 ```
-and then copying `amber_usage.yaml` to `config/package/amber_usage.yaml`.
+and then copy `amber_usage.yaml` to `config/package/amber_usage.yaml`.
 Do not copy `amber_usage_part2.yaml` to the package folder.

 To get it running, the only changes you should need to make are in the template sensors and the automation.
 * Implement and test the template sensors first by adding `amber_usage.yaml` as a package and updating the code as described below.